-- Clearly explain the requirements for a Confirmation of Aboriginality to support their eligibility to access Aboriginal housing - II.
+- I. Clearly explain the requirements for a Confirmation of Aboriginality to support their eligibility to access Aboriginal housing - II.
 Obtain appropriate evidence from any applicant to confirm their Aboriginality, which can include a letter from a Local Aboriginal Land Council ('LALC'), from a registered Aboriginal organisation or a Statutory Declaration - III.
 Ensure applicants and tenants understand their rights and process to appeal any decision in relation to housing and confirmation of Aboriginality - IV.
-Ensure that applicants and tenant's confidential information and records are secure and protected from unauthorised access or use and - V. Ensure that all standards are met according to AHO policies, the SEARMS Policies and SEARMS Privacy policy.
+Ensure that applicants and tenant's confidential information and records are secure and protected from unauthorised access or use and - V. Ensure that all standards are met according to AHO Aboriginality policies, the SEARMS Policies and SEARMS Privacy policy.

-Housing Officers Receive and respond to enquiries regarding the completion of confirmation of Aboriginality forms

-Operations Manager Manage the security of applicant and tenant files

-Review process annually and ensure effective reporting to the and meets legislative requirements
+Housing Officers Receive and respond to enquiries regarding the completion of confirmation of Aboriginality forms Service Delivery Manager Manage the security of applicant and tenant files Review process annually and ensure effective reporting to the CEO CEO To review every two years to ensure Policy remains best practice and meets legislative requirements

-CEO

-CEO To review every two years to ensure Policy remains best practice

-Legislation Aboriginal Housing Act 1998 (NSW)
+Aboriginal Housing Act 1998 (NSW)

 Aboriginal Land Rights Act 1983 (NSW)

 Residential Tenancies Act 2010 (NSW)

 Privacy and Personal Information Protection Act 1998

 (NSW)

-Corporations (Aboriginal and Torres Strait Islander) Ad
+Corporations (Aboriginal and Torres Strait Islander) Act

-2001
+2006

-Related policies AHO Confirmation of Aboriginality Policy
+AHO Confirmation of Aboriginality Policy Sept 16

-Appeals Policy
+AHO Administrative Appeals Policy

 AHO Housing Services Guidelines and Policy Framework

 Privacy and Confidentiality Policy